Do You Have Prosopagnosia, Trouble Recognizing People?

-My trick was simply to act friendly with everyone, if I knew him or her–or not.
-There are two results from these cases:
+My trick was simply to act friendly with everyone if I knew them or not.
+There are two positive results from these cases:

 - The people who I already had met would never be the wiser.
-The only issue was that I don’t reference them by name.
+The only issue is that I don’t reference them by name.
 Nevertheless, the friendliness I put forth overpowered that.

-- The people who I don’t know and never met will simply think of me as a very sociable and approachable person.
+- The people who I don’t know and never met will simply think of me as a friendly and approachable person.
 That works.
 At least it never caused a problem.

 I remember something my father did.
 He was a medical doctor.
 He always said hello to every stranger he passed in public.
 As a child, I found this a little embarrassing; I didn’t know any better at the time.

-It was a worthwhile way to avoid the embarrassment of not showing recognition of a patient of his.
+It was an excellent way to avoid the embarrassment of not showing recognition of a patient of his.
 So just saying hello to everyone solved the problem.
 That works.
 I wish he were alive today so I could share my appreciation of the condition with him.
 I wonder if he knew what it was in those days.

 “Selective inabilities to recognize faces were documented as early as the 19th century, and included case studies by Hughlings Jackson and Charcot.
 However, it was not named until the term prosopagnosia was first used in 1947 by Joachim Bodamer, a German neurologist.”— Wikipedia

-Outstanding features help to deal with it.
-If someone has a feature that stands out dramatically, I'll put that in a special memory cell, so to say, that helps me recall who that person is when I see them again.
-However, it needs to be a unique attribute.
+If someone has a feature that stands out dramatically, I'll try to remember that so I can recall who that person is when I see them again.

-For example, I once met a very tall, thin, woman at a wedding party.
-I could look straight at her eyes without looking down while chatting.
-That’s something I can’t forget and that’s all I need in order to know who she is when I see her again.
+For example, I once met a very tall, thin woman at a party.
+I could look straight at her eyes while chatting because she was my height.
+I can't forget that, and it helps me know who she is when I see her again.